DayZedAndConfused762/Y.A.A.C/doc/software.md

 RetroPie | RetroPie allows you to turn your Raspberry Pi, ODroid C1/C2, or PC into a retro-gaming machine | https://retropie.org.uk/
 Ubuntu | Ubuntu Linux for Raspberry Pi | https://ubuntu.com/download/raspberry-pi
 Ubuntu MATE | Ubuntu MATE for the Raspberry Pi provides a complete, familiar, desktop environment that can be used for basic desktop computing.
 It is also of interest to makers and device hackers who want to target Ubuntu for their projects | https://ubuntu-mate.org/raspberry-pi/
+Arch Linux ARM | Arch Linux for ARM processors, a lightweight and flexible Linux® distribution that tries to Keep It Simple | https://archlinuxarm.org/

 #### Gaming
 Name|Description|Link